Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

 ## Custom Destination

 !!!note "Advanced Content"
-    If you're using Iteratively with Amplitude or Segment you can skip this section!
+    If you're using Amplitude Data with Amplitude or Segment you can skip this section!

 To send clean, valid events to custom analytics destinations, or those not yet supported by the Itly SDK natively, the SDK is extensible via plugins.
 Writing a plugin is easy!
 Extend the `Plugin` class, call the base constructors with your plugin's ID, override `track()`, and include your new plugin in the `plugins` array when calling `itly.load()`.